Clark Boyd (politician)

-Clark Boyd (born June 14, 1978) is a Republican member of the Tennessee House of Representatives, representing District 46 since January 11, 2018.
+Clark Boyd (born June 14, 1978) is an American politician and a Republican member of the Tennessee House of Representatives, representing District 46 since January 2018.

-Background and education
+Early life and education

-Boyd was born June 14, 1978 in his hometown of Lebanon, Tennessee.
+Boyd was born June 14, 1978, in Georgia.
 He has been married to his wife Jada for 17 years and has two kids, Wilson and Blair Ellen, and they are all members of Immanuel Baptist Church in Lebanon.
 He went to East Tennessee State University and has a Bachelor of Science degree in Human Development and Learning with a Minor in Military Science.
 Alongside being very active in his church, serving as a deacon and a Sunday School teacher for newly married couples, Boyd is the owner of a State Farm Insurance agency in Lebanon.
 Boyd was also a former Captain of the US Army Reserve with 11 years of service in the US Army and Army National Guard.